MohidFarhan/MohidFarhan.github.io/_posts/2026-02-21-The-Higgs-Boson-Pattwo.md

 Because $$v \neq 0$$, the symmetry of the system is spontaneously broken, providing a mechanism for particles to acquire mass.

-The fact that the origin is at an unstable stationary point, with stable stationary points on either side--at a distance of v from the origin--sets the stage for \textbf{Spontaneous Symmetry Breaking}.
+The fact that the origin is at an unstable stationary point, with stable stationary points on either side--at a distance of v from the origin--sets the stage for $$\textbf{Spontaneous Symmetry Breaking}$$.

 ## Imprints of Spontaneous Symmetry Breaking